In face of Emerald Ash Borer invasion, NH lifts statewide quarantine, relying on homeowner efforts to slow the spread of deadly pest

 EABs are here, and our ash trees will never be the same.
 Individual landowners are the best equipped to treat and save trees on private property.
 Throughout New England, large tracts of forest and roadways will be cleared of trees before infestation (when removal is much safer and lumber may be sold), in stages during the active infestation as budgets allow.
 Towns all across our region are using state resources to take inventories of ash trees within their town limits, and set priorities for removal or possible treatment.
 Stay informed: VT Invasives has an easy-to-navigate site, and the UNH Cooperative Extension regularly publishes information, like this blog and accompanying homeowner handout.

 Hanover receives special deer hunting permits from NH Fish & Game

-New webpage coming soon…
+New webpage on local hunting coming soon…

 Shumway Forest on Moose Mountain – Conserved!

 Download a newly updated trail map HERE.